Skip to content

 4. A comprehensive toolset.
 Switching between three different websites for merge, convert, and sign is not efficient.
 One platform should cover the full workflow.

-PDFGem is a web-based PDF suite with 28 tools.
-The majority process files directly in your browser using modern web technologies — your documents stay on your device throughout the entire operation.
+PDFGem is a web-based PDF suite with 32 active tools.
+They process files directly in your browser using modern web technologies, so documents stay on your device throughout the operation.

 Here is what sets it apart: